Jollokim/GameOfLife/README.md

 # Game of Life
-John Horton Conway's Game of Life on infinite grid Made with Pygame.
+John Horton Conway's Game of Life on infinite grid.
+Made with Pygame.

 #### How to install: